-As discussed in Note 1, the Company completed its IPO in October 2015.
-Upon the closing of the IPO, all of the Company's outstanding Preferred Stock was converted into an aggregate total of 11,677,076 shares of common stock.
+The Company previously issued Series A, Series B and Series C convertible preferred stock (collectively, the "Preferred Stock").
+Through August 28, 2015, the Company had issued an aggregate of 11,677,076 shares of Preferred Stock in the Series A, Series B and Series C offerings.
+Upon the closing of the Company's IPO in October 2015, all of the then outstanding Preferred Stock was converted into an aggregate total of 11,677,076 shares of common stock.
 Also in connection with the IPO, the Company amended and restated its certificate of incorporation and authorized 10,000,000 shares of undesignated preferred stock.
-No shares of preferred stock were outstanding at December 31, 2015.